 Use our DNS check tool at Services/Tools and check your DNS instantly.

 Static Content - curl is your friend

 Your origin content has to be accessible via HTTP or HTTPS and it must return 200 status codes only.
 Please refer to Status Code Definitions for more details.
-Also please note that when you create a new CDN service it can take up to 20 minutes to propagate it to all Locations, so don't worry if your CDN service does not show up immediately.
+Also please note that when you create a new CDN service it can take few minutes to propagate it to all Locations, so don't worry if your CDN service does not show up immediately.

 Let's assume that you can't access your CDN content located at the following URL.

 Use curl to find out whether the same content on your origin returns 200 status code or not.
 Note that you can use curl from command line and also online.
 An example of curl result follows.

 curl -I http://mycompany.com/htdocs/images/image.jpeg HTTP/1.1 200 OK Date: Sun, 06 Jul 2014 07:22:43 GMT Server: Apache Last-Modified: Wed, 25 Jun 2014 03:00:28 GMT

 If your origin content does not return 200 status code then please set up your origin correctly.
 Also please note that when you change settings on your origin then you may need to purge your CDN content as it has been cached with the old origin settings (HTTP headers).
 Please refer to Purging and prefetching a CDN content for more details.